 Figure 12.
-Effective match as a function of attenuation (attenuator match = 32 dB)
+Effective Match as a Function of Attenuation (Attenuator Match = 32 dB)

-Considerations unique to the scalar network analyzer
+Considerations Unique to the Scalar Network Analyzer Scalar network analyzers use different detection methods than vector network analyzers that should be considered when testing FTDs.
 Scalar network analyzers use broadband diode detectors.
-Although capable of both narrowband and broadband detection, the 8711 series, which includes the 8712C and 8714C vector network analyzers, uses broadband detection for FTD measurements.
-Therefore, if you use an 8712 or 8714, use the same FTD test considerations as you would for a scalar network analyzer.
+Although capable of both narrowband and broadband detection, the HP 8711 series, which includes the HP 8712C and HP 8714C vector network analyzers, uses broadband detection for FTD measurements.
+Therefore, if you use an HP 8712 or 8714, use the same FTD test considerations as you would for a scalar network analyzer.

-Importance of proper filtering
+Importance of Proper Filtering